 A GOLD STAR Approach to Consumer Feedback

-I try to acknowledge the great experiences as well as the bad.
-It is the response to the ‘bad’ that is the real test of a company's true character.
-How they respond provides the opportunity to win a customer back with even greater loyalty or lose them forever.
+The way a company responds to the ‘bad’ is a real test of character.
+How they respond to news they have failed to live up to expectations is a true measure if a company's ethics and culture.
+Many fail to realise it provides the opportunity to win a customer back with even greater loyalty or lose them forever.

 I recently wrote to a national manufacturer of breakfast cereals and snack bars.
 They had changed the packaging of my favourite cereal; one I eat almost every day.
-While the new packaging offered greater value the move from a box to a bag meant the contents failed to live up to the ‘clusters’ as promised.
+While the new packaging offered greater value, the move from a box to a bag meant the contents failed to live up to the ‘clusters’ as promised.

 I received a response within days.
 They acknowledged my disappointment, expressed gratitude and explained what they were trying to do.
 They wrote of their objective to reduce the sugar content (the binding agent that creates the 'clusters') and the challenges - it all made prefect and logical sense.